Internal Transfer Students

 What do I need to know BEFORE applying?

-All gateway requirements must be met prior to the application deadline or in progress at the time of application.
+All gateway requirements must be met before the application deadline or in progress at the time of application.
 All previous transcripts and AP/IB scores must be sent to the University of Maryland, College Park and posted to your student account.
 You can see if transcripts are posted by checking your unofficial transcript.

 How many chances do I have to apply?